rahil627/haxera/hp/base/readme.txt

-this package is for "base"/"bare-bones" code, not actual library ds'es
+this package is for "base"/"bare-bones" code, not actual library ds'es, hence the seperate package

+in it lies a very basic entity system (ecs?).
+Basically:
+Entity is mainly just a container for unwritten game logic and h2d.Object(s) (or something that extends Object).
+Otherwise, it might have a few properties: layer, id, kind, etc.
+EntityList is a special container for Entity, providing a place for helper functions: find, findByType/Class, etc. then, finally, in MyApp, there is an example of how both are used

+it's all very HaxePunk'esque, but even more minimal, more modular, more optional.
+In fact:

-everything here is optional
+**_everything_ here is optional**

-maybe you need to use EntityList, or maybe a normal List or Array is enough, or maybe no container at all, whatever!! do what you want!
+maybe you need to use EntityList, or maybe a normal List or Array is enough, or maybe no container at all..
+Maybe you need Layers, maybe you don't.
+Maybe you need id or kind properties, or maybe you don't.
+Whatever!! do what you want!
+Use what you want! *everything is optional.*

-there's one interconnectedness / dependency:
+*warning:* there's one interconnectedness / dependency:
-EntityList requires that Entity provide a remove(), and maybe an update() (even if it's empty), hence the EntitySkeleton interface ...even without EntityList, i'd still want those functions, to be able to call them in a loop
+EntityList has helper functions in it that require Entity provide a remove(), and maybe an update() (even if it's empty), hence the EntitySkeleton interface ...but even without EntityList, i'd still want those functions, to be able to safely call them in a loop